 With three digital cameras and a dozen or so film bodies, it’s hard to pick just one, but Cameron most often reachers for the Nikon D750 when shooting food.
-It’s an incredibly ergonomic and compact camera body, including a swivel back, which is invaluable for overhead shots.
+It’s got an ergonomic and compact body, as well as a swivel back, which is invaluable for overhead shots.
 For the extreme nerd, the D750 also has wifi capability, which allows focus and shooting control from your iPhone.
 He packs three lenses for food: (1) Sigma Art 35mm ƒ1.4; (2) Sigma Art 50mm ƒ1.4; and (3) Nikon 105mm ƒ2.8 VR.
 All three of these lenses are super fast, and offer unparalleled sharpness and close-focus capabilities.
-We’ll get into the nitty gritty how and when to use each in our forthcoming eBook.
 Because he’s a natural light

 snob purist when it comes to shooting food, he’ll occasionally use a reflector if the subject and conditions require it.
 His current favorite is the Lastolite Triflector.

 Disclosure.
 This page contains Amazon affiliate links, which means we receive a small commission if you make a purchase using this link.